How Much Is My Personal Injury Case Worth?

-Before we begin, I’ll need to disprove one common myth regarding the valuation process of accident cases.
-I often hear my clients say that they have heard their case is worth three times the hard economic damages (medical bills and lost wages.)
+Before we begin, I’ll need to disprove one common myth regarding the valuation process of injury cases.
+I often hear my clients say that they have heard their case is worth three times the hard economic damages (medical bills, lost wages, etc…)

-[*Sigh*] There is no such thing as a magical formula that allows you to instantly determine the value of a case, so this theory is simply not true.
+[Sigh] There is no such thing as a magical formula that allows you to instantly determine the value of a case.
+You may find some run-of-the-mill “instant personal injury settlement calculator” online, but I can assure you that the valuation you’ll get from the calculator will be far from what your settlement award will actually be.
 The value of your case is based on a very specific evaluation; an evaluation of the categories I am about to address:

 Medical bills: Both past and present.
 This includes medical bills incurred up to the time case settles (past medical bills) and the cost of those reasonably projected after settlement (and for the remainder of the injured’s life) – (future medical bills).